History of Pomona College in Timeline

 In 2015, the Sontag Center for Collaborative Creativity, known as "the Hive", was established to support creative learning at Pomona College.

-During the 2015–2016 academic year, 265 unique organizations were represented in 9 career fairs at the Claremont Colleges.
+During the 2015–2016 academic year, 175 employers hosted on-site informational events at the Claremont Colleges and 265 unique organizations were represented in 9 career fairs.

 2016: Helen Goodwin Renwick House Listed on National Register

-In 2016, the Helen Goodwin Renwick House, one of several historic Victorian houses lining the southern portion of College Avenue, was listed on the National Register of Historic Places.
+In 2016, the Helen Goodwin Renwick House, a historic Victorian house, was listed on the National Register of Historic Places.

-According to a 2017 alumni survey, 81% of Pomona graduates attend graduate or professional school within 10 years of graduating.
+According to a 2017 alumni survey, 81% of Pomona graduates attend graduate or professional school within 10 years.

-In 2017, G. Gabrielle Starr became Pomona College's tenth president, the first woman and first African American to hold the office.
+In 2017, G. Gabrielle Starr became Pomona College's tenth president, marking the first time a woman and an African American has held the office.

-Pomona College was ranked second among private institutions and eighth among all institutions in The New York Times' 2017 College Access Index, which measures economic diversity.
+Pomona College was ranked second among all private institutions and eighth among all institutions in The New York Times' 2017 College Access Index.

 Between 2009 and 2018, the top destinations for Pomona College graduates were the University of California, Los Angeles; the University of California, Berkeley; Harvard University; the University of Southern California; and Stanford University.

-For the 2018 entering class at Pomona College, 61% of students graduated within four years, and 93% graduated within six years.
+For the 2018 entering class, 61% of Pomona College students graduated within four years and 93% graduated within six years.

 2018: Gold Rating in Sustainable Campus Index